 The U.S. Army is perhaps one of the most disciplined and structured organizations in the world; however, even they could not design training in such a linear manner, thus they evolved it into a more dynamic nature.
-Since the original ADDIE model was designed in an university, they took take a summative approach in order to evaluate the validity of the learning/training theory that was to be designed into training.
-However, Instructional Designers who work in most organizations are far more concerned with actually producing an effective learning learning process to meet the need's of the business, thus they take a more formative approach in order to refine goals and evolve strategies for achieving those goals.
+Since the original ADDIE model was designed in an university, they took take a summative approach in order to evaluate the validity of the learning/training theory that was to be designed into the learning process.
+However, Instructional Designers who work in most organizations are far more concerned with actually producing an effective learning learning process to meet the need's of the business, thus they take a more formative approach in order to refine goals and evolve strategies during the entire ISD process.

 In addition to evolving to a more dynamic structure, the last phase was changed from “Evaluation & Control” to simply “Evaluation” (Hannum, 2005).
-Thus the model becomes ADDIE.
+Thus, the model becomes ADDIE and not ADDIEC.

 While the ADDIE model has been around since 1975, it was generally known as SAT (System Approach to Training) or ISD (Instructional System Design).
 The earliest reference that I have been able to locate that uses the acronym of “ADDIE” is a paper by Michael Schlegel (1995), in A Handbook of Instructional and Training Program Design.

 This paper will utilize the generic Design Model of Analyze, Design, Development, Implementation, and Evaluation (ADDIE) is utilized, and provide detailed job aids in the form of rating sheets and checklists for each of the four major steps.

 The broad scope and heuristic method of ISD has often been criticized by others because it tells learning designers what to do, but not how to do it.
 Yet it is this broad and sketchy nature of ISD that gives it such great robustness.
 Merriënboer (1997, p3) notes that other ID and learning models can be used in conjunction with ISD.